DevExpress-Examples/reporting-asp-net-core-customize-open-and-save-as-dialogs/Readme.md

 ## Customize the Save As Dialog

-Report files in this example are loac in folders in the root **Reports** folder.
+Report files in this example are in folders in the root **Reports** folder.
 Folder names correspond to the report's category.
 The customized dialog displays report names and categories.
 The dialog allows users to do the following:

 ![Custom Save As Dialog](images/save-as-dialog.png)